 While this is all easy to do, clients and attorneys with questions can always use our Helpline link.

 While our website gathers many times more information than even lengthy face-to-face intakes, it also (a) evaluates clients’ information through over 40 screens and (b) organizes the Defense Map in ways that make the information as instantly usable as possible.

 As one example, the second page of each Defense Map is a Flags page that concisely highlights some of the most significant issues disclosed by the client’s information.

 The Index of Supporters is a powerfully annotated list in each Defense Map of the people the client believes can help—whether by (i) helpful testimony or comment about the client or (ii) some tangible assistance in the client’s life.

 Each of the adult Defense Maps in the Sample Maps link on the upper-left of the homepage includes an “Index of Supporters.”

-For some ideas on how a defense office can take maximum efficient advantage of each Index, see FAQ #4 on the Attorney-Client Liaison (ACL).
+For some ideas on how a defense office can take maximum efficient advantage of each Index, see The Promising Role of a Staff Member in Implementing Defense Maps.